Inflation from Dynamical Projective Connections

 The last equality can be derived using the definition of $H = \dot{a}/a$.
-Performing a change of variables $dt = dh/\dot{h}$ and utilizing the approximate Eq.~\eqref{e:FriedmannEnergyApprox} and Eq.~\eqref{e:ScalarEQMSlowRoll}, the number of e-folds can be cast into the following approximate form,
+Performing a change of variables $dt = dh/\dot{h}$ and utilizing the approximate Eq.~\eqref{e:FriedmannEnergyApprox} and Eq.~\eqref{e:ScalarEQMSlowRoll}, the number of \emph{e}-folds can be cast into the following approximate form,

 There must be approximately 60 $e$-foldings (though values of 50-70 can be found without the inflation literature) and the model must incorporate an end to inflation in accordance with observation.
 For further information see \cite{Liddle:1999mq,Weinberg:2008zzc}.